nehachoudhary1997/K8_using_MiniKube/README.md

 Learn Kubernetes using MiniKube , Single Node Cluster
 </br>

+# Deployment creates Replicaset which in turn creates Pod.</br>
+# Services creates communication between end users and application(Pod) using NodePort .
+Also , acts as a LoadBalancer.</br>

 ### Run cluster on minikube using docker
 $ minikube start --driver=docker </br>
 $ minikube start|status|pause|stop